dashingsoft/pyarmor/docs/advanced.rst

 More information about restrict mode, refer to :ref:`Restrict Mode`

+.. _using plugin to improve security:

 Using Plugin To Improve Security
 --------------------------------

-By plugin any private check point could be injected into the obfuscated scripts, and it doesn't impact for debugging the original scripts.
+By plugin any private checkpoint could be injected into the obfuscated scripts, and it doesn't impact the original scripts.
 Most of them must be run in the obfuscated scripts, if they're not commented as plugin, it will break the plain scripts.

 No one knows your check logic, and you can change it in anytime.
 So it's more security.